Frontier Communications (FTR) Q2 2017 Results - Earnings Call Transcript

 Amy Yong - Macquarie Capital (USA), Inc.

 Thanks.
 So two questions.
 First, maybe a broader question.
-We just saw a smaller provider, I guess, while I was divesting (38:20) fiber to Verizon.
+We just saw a smaller provider, I guess, while divest (38:20) fiber to Verizon.
 Any other assets that you're looking at as you evaluate the portfolio?
 I mean, I think you highlighted some of your fiber assets in the slide, and I was just wondering if perhaps you would consider an opportunity like that?

 And my second question is on ARPC.
 It's been relatively stable for the last two quarters, but given the offers that you have in place, just wondering how that might impact ARPC in the back half.
 Thank you.